#AllezAUS 'Let's Go Australia'

 “Starting Uni I was able to make study a bit more flexible as I was able to schedule classes around training more easily.
 But studying full time while trying to fit in all my training is still challenging, but I have been able to find some strategies that work for me to get everything done.“

 Henderson certainly managed her study and training well in 2020 and responded in early 2021 with some outstanding performances, initially destroying her PBs over 5000m and 10,000m including silver in the national senior championships.
 Aged 19 in March she made a stunning 20km walk debut clocking 1:32.12 and five weeks later was even quicker with 1:31.53 for another silver in the national senior championship.
+The performance propelled her into the Australian All-Time top-15 and within a month onto the Olympic team for Tokyo.
+At the Olympic Games Henderson placed 38th in the stifling heat in Sapporo where she clocked 1:38.21.

 Henderson is an extremely talented endurance athlete and has also competed in triathlon and marathon swimming.
 She has placed top 5 in multiple triathlon national championships as well as competing at the 2018 World Triathlon Championships.
 She has also been to five national open water championships, with her best placing fourth.